 The Longleaf Film Festival team includes:

-Sally is a co-organizer for Longleaf Film Festival, and believes in the power of independent film to make connections, entertain, and form community.
+Sally is a co-organizer for Longleaf Film Festival and believes in the power of independent film to make connections, entertain, and form community.
 Inspired by filmmakers and film fans, she looks forward to Longleaf 2019, which began BEFORE Longleaf 2018 occurred.
-Sally finds many connections between her “other” work for our home base, the NC Museum of History and Longleaf, because “everything has history!”
-That other work includes writing and producing videos for the museum’s website and YouTube channel, reaching students through live streaming classes, and oh, you know, making history cool.
-Sally is a native North Carolinian, and attended the "light blue" school...
+Sally finds many connections between her “other” work for our home base, the Museum of History, and Longleaf because “everything has history!”
+That other work includes writing and producing videos for the museum website and its YouTube channel, reaching students through live streaming classes, and, oh, you know, making history cool.
+Sally is a native North Carolinian, and attended that “light blue” school . . .

 Jerry is a co-organizer of the festival and is multimedia producer for the museum.
 He is the Clark Griswold of distance learning, the Hans Gruber of filmmaking, and the Egon Spengler of interactive programming.
 His brain is the Necronomicon of film, pulled from the tomb while misreciting the wise man’s words.